mtanaka1117/enshu/README.md

 4. `energy_systems`: Manages energy traces to track energy consumption in the simulator framework.
 5. `msp`: Contains the TI MSP430FR5994 implementation of all encoding and sampling strategies.
 6. `plots`: Holds all plots for the included experimental results.
 7. `skip_rnn`: Implements a Skip RNN sampling policy.
+See the README inside this directory for information about how to train Skip RNNs.
 8. `traces`: Contains the pre-collected energy traces from a TI MSP430 FR5994.
 9. `unit_tests`: A suite of unit tests for various aspects of the system.
 10. `utils`: Holds a set of utility functions for actions such as encryption and encoding.
 The README in this folder contains more information on the implemented functionality.